MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-fillable-excel.md

 ## Page break component

 The **PageBreak** component forces Excel to start a new page.
-This component isn't required when you want Excel to do paging.
-Use it when you want Excel to do paging in your ER format.
+This component isn't required when you want to use Excel's default paging, but you should use it when you want Excel to follow your ER format to structure paging.

 ## Edit an added ER format